Welcome to Old Strathcona + Whyte Ave

 Patio Paradise

-Did you know there are 100+ places to eat in Old Strathcona?
-You can grab breakfast in the morning with the family, gather some friends for dinner on a patio, or cool down with an ice cream treat.
+Did you know there are over 100 places to eat in Old Strathcona?
+Whether you’re grabbing breakfast with family, dinner with friends on a patio, or cooling down with an ice cream treat, there’s something to satisfy every craving.

-Plus, use our patio map, to choose from 60+ patio locations with all kinds of different vibes for the crew!
-We even have a growing number pet-friendly patios in the neighbourhood too, just look out for the paw icon on the map:
+Planning a patio hang?
+Use our Patio Map to explore 60+ patio spots, each with it’s own unique vibe!
+Plus, we have a growing number pet-friendly patios – just look out for the paw icon on the map!

 Take a Tour

-For those who have a love for craft beer, stop in at one of the local breweries, enjoy a flight with friends, or walk away with a growler to take home for later.
 Local tour operators make planning your day easy, so you can kick back and enjoy your experience in good company.
-And we’re not just talking drinks either!
-Explore everything from breweries & food to the spooky (and not so spooky) history of some of the district’s oldest buildings.
+By taking a tour, you’ll experience Old Strathcona like a local and make the most of your visit.
+Explore everything from breweries and food to the spooky (and not-so-spooky) history of some of the district’s oldest buildings.

-Whether you’re looking to walk, bike, or scoot – there is probably a tour for you!
+Whether you’re looking to walk, bike, or scoot – there’s a tour for you!
 Be sure check these websites and reach out to tour operators directly for details, availability, general information and booking:

-Old Strathcona has a bustling arts & entertainment scene that offers everything from stand up comedy & music performances to live theatre productions.
+With a variety of theatres, theatre groups, and music venues, you can enjoy everything from stand up comedy & improv to live music performances to plays and musical productions year-round.
 Find a show to inspire your next visit:

 Explore